-For the descent to work, $\Omega$ should be base, i.e. both invariant and horizonthal, with respect to (\ref{GtimesLAGSymmetry}).
-Actually, it is invariant and almost horizonthal.
+For the descent to work, $\Omega$ should be base, i.e. both invariant and horizontal, with respect to (\ref{GtimesLAGSymmetry}).
+Actually, it is invariant and almost horizontal.
 The invariance is straightforward.
-Let us study the question of horizonthality, and understand why it is ``almost horizonthal'' instead of ``horizonthal''.
+Let us study the question of horizontality, and understand why it is ``almost horizontal'' instead of ``horizontal''.
 Let $\xi \in \widehat{\bf g}$ denote a Hamiltonian whose flux preserves the Lagrangian submanifold $L$.
-The horizonthality would be equivalent to the statement that $\iota_{{\rm Ad}(\widehat{g})\xi}\Omega$ is zero.
+The horizontality would be equivalent to the statement that $\iota_{{\rm Ad}(\widehat{g})\xi}\Omega$ is zero.
 But in fact, Eq. (\ref{IotaOnOmega}) implies:

 Notice that $\xi\in \mbox{St}(L)$ implies ${\rm Ad}(\widehat{g})\xi\in \mbox{St}(\widehat{g}L)$.
 Apriori this only implies that $({\rm Ad}(\widehat{g})\xi)|_{\widehat{g}L}$ is a constant (but not necessarily zero).